blueYOSHI9000/MarioPartyOverlay/README.md

 # How to use?
 Click on the numbers to increase the counters, by holding Ctrl you can decrease them instead.
 The amount can be changed at the top (1, 5 or 10).
+It's possible to switch between 1 and 5 by holding Shift, if one of the two is selected.
 To give/take the coin-star you just click on the character.

 The "Generate & Copy" button outputs all stats as text and copies it.